The Essential Enterprise SEO Audit [An Ultimate Guide]

 Consulting services for emerging or established companies that want to increase ROI on their digital marketing plan.

 As the term implies, this step of the audit checks for technical SEO issues.
 These improvements make it easier for search engines to index content.
-This stage of optimization has a profound impact on how well your website will rank.
+This optimization stage has a profound impact on how well your website will rank.
 Examples of technical issues that inhibit SEO performance include:

 - Missing meta tags